zachary-gonzales-sage/appdynamics-bash-scripts/README.md

 ACT is completely bash based, so you don't need to install or compile anything, just download and run it!

-If you want to see some examples what ACT can do, before installing it, look into the list of [available commands](USAGE.md) and [available recipes](RECIPES.md)

-As a byproduct the tool generates a [postman](https://www.getpostman.com/) compatible [collection of API calls](postman-collection.json).
-The integration is described at [POSTMAN.md](POSTMAN.md)
+As a byproduct the tool generates a [postman](https://www.getpostman.com/) compatible [collection of API calls](postman/postman-collection.json).
+The integration is described at [POSTMAN.md](postman/POSTMAN.md)

 ## Installation